Chocolate and Restless Legs Syndrome, an obvious link

 As a counterpart to all these obvious benefits, chocolate is low in oxalates, indicating that if you suffer from kidney stones, it is best not to consume it.

-The impact of chocolate on restless leg syndrome
+Does chocolate cause restless leg syndrome

 How then can you doubt the benefits of chocolate when talking about restless leg syndrome?